Gipetto/wp-interactive/README.txt

 == Installation ==

-Installation is easy:
+Installation is sorta easy:

-1. Upload the `wp-interactive` folder to the `/wp-content/plugins/` directory
+1. Clone the WP Interactive plugin on your server using Git
+1. Init submodules on the checkout
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Active the plugin in WordPress

 == Frequently Asked Questions ==